divyadharshini165/divyadharshini165/README.md

 ---

 <p align="center">
-⭐ Passionate about learning, building, and creating impactful technology.
+⭐ Learning, building, and growing one project at a time.
 </p>

 <p align="center">